-Issue # Dept. BR Title Net General Funds Impact Positions Impact Staff Comment Staff Reco.
-1 0250 Judicial Branch Expansion Expansion Increasing to 56,000,000 annually beginning in 2023-24 The budget requires the Judicial Council to (1) develop an online adjudication tool for all infraction violations (not just traffic infractions) that would include an ability-to-pay component and (2) make the tool available statewide by June 30, 2023.
+Issue # Entity Dept. BR Title Net General Fund Impact Other Net Funds Impact Positions Impact Staff Comment Staff Reco.
+1 0250 Judicial Branch Ability to Pay Expansion 11,500,000 increasing to 56,000,000 annually beginning in 2023-24 7.0 in 2020-21 and ongoing The budget requires the Judicial Council to (1) develop an online adjudication tool for all infraction violations (not just traffic infractions) that would include an ability-to-pay component and (2) make the tool available statewide by June 30, 2023.
 While trial courts could choose whether to make use of the full online tool, all courts would be required to offer the ability-to-pay component of the tool by June 30, 2023.
 Given that the online adjudication tool allows individuals to more easily seek reductions in the total amount of criminal fines and fees that they are assessed, the amount of criminal fine and fee revenue collected is expected to decline on an ongoing basis.
 The Governor's January budget estimated that this backfill will be \$7.6 million in 2020-21 and will reach \$54.2 million in 2023-24.
 Under the proposal, the exact of amount of this backfill would be adjusted annually to address whatever the actual loss in revenue is determined to be.
+Reject this proposal.
+Vote: Ayes 17, No 0

-2 0250 Judicial Branch Modernization of Court Operations 25,000,000 The May Revision includes \$25 million for various court modernization projects to increase access to justice for court users and enable remote participation by participants in court proceedings.
-While the Judicial Council will ultimately be ModifyApprove \$25 Million each year for two years. tasked with prioritizing the use of this funding, potential projects may include expanded use of video equipment for hearings and interpreting, digitization of court records to promote accessibility to the public, cybersecurity upgrades to protect the public's information, and upgrades to data collection framework to allow for better resource allocation.
-3 0690 Office of Emergen cy Services (OES) Withdrawal of Wildfire Mitigation Financial Assistance Pilot Program (AB 38) 25,839,000 - 75,000,00 0 -4.0 Withdraws a pilot program for \$100 million in wildfire mitigation grants (of which \$75 million was from federal funds).
+2 0250 Judicial Branch Modernization of Court Operations 25,000,000 The May Revision includes \$25 million for various court modernization projects to increase access to justice for court users and enable remote participation by ModifyApprove \$25 Million each year for two years. participants in court proceedings.
+While the Judicial Council will ultimately be tasked with prioritizing the use of this funding, potential projects may include expanded use of video equipment for hearings and interpreting, digitization of court records to promote accessibility to the public, cybersecurity upgrades to protect the public's information, and upgrades to data collection framework to allow for better resource allocation.
+Vote: Ayes 17, No 0 3 0690 Office of Emergen cy Services (OES) Wildfire Mitigation Financial Assistance Pilot - 25,839,000 - 75,000,00 0 -4.0 Withdraws a pilot program for \$100 million in wildfire mitigation grants (of which \$75 million was from federal funds).
 Approve the withdrawal of this proposal.
-4 0690 OES Withdrawal of Sexual Assault: Medical Evidentiary Examinations (AB 538) -310,000 Reject the withdrawal of this proposal.
-5 0690 OES Reversion of Legislative Investments -5,000,000 0 The Department of Finance reports funds available for reversion for the following programs: California Health Center Security Grants, California Internet Crimes Against Children Task Force, School Safety and Communications Interoperability Technology Grants, Domestic and Sexual Violence Prevention, and Homeless Youth Emergency Services and Housing.
+Vote: Ayes 17, No 0 4 0690 OES Program (AB 38) Withdrawal of Sexual Assault: Medical Evidentiary Examinations (AB 538) -310,000 Reject the withdrawal of this proposal.
+Vote: Ayes 17, No 0 5 0690 OES Reversion of Legislative Investments -5,000,000 0 The Department of Finance reports funds available for reversion for the following programs: California Health Center Security Grants, California Internet Crimes Against Children Task Force, School Safety and Communications Interoperability Technology Grants, Domestic and Sexual Violence Prevention, and Homeless Youth Emergency Services and Housing.
 Reject the reversion for programs with available balances.
+Vote: Ayes 17, No 0